SecurityBong/androidUniversalBypass/README.md

 v1.2 --> added some more modules to bypass root.

-v1.3 --> added some moooore modules to bypass root and SSL pinning.
+v1.3 --> added some moooore modules to bypass SSL pinning.